fericlab/mt-optoIDR/mt_optoIDR_scripts/mt_condensate_tracker_1.0/README.md

 ![Static Badge](https://img.shields.io/badge/mt%20condensate%20tracker-%201.0-green)
 # Google Colab Notebook
-## For small use cases this Colab notebook can be used online.
+## This Colab notebook can be used online for single-file use cases.
 Colab notebook: https://colab.research.google.com/drive/1gRTs2m3wxfmMMdcdIEnII3WE9LjAPDBf?usp=sharing

 # How to use mt-condensate-tracker for tracking droplets in mitochondria